scprograms/impact-sessions/index.md

 # **Impact Sessions**
-_events and media that connects the impact community_
+_Events and media that connects the impact community in the region_

-The Impact Sessions is an event series for professionals in the global development field.
-Since 2017, the series has organized monthly drinks with notable speakers from Beijing and the region to share insights and experience in multilateral institutions.
-The series brings together a network of multilateral banks, development agencies, non-profit partners and consultants to foster real long-term collaborations, and generate relevant industry content.
+The Impact Sessions are a series of events and activities that are produced in China and the region for professionals in the global development field.

+Since 2017, the series has organized monthly drinks with notable speakers to share insights and experience in multilateral institutions.
+The events gahter a network of multilateral banks, development agencies, non-profit partners and consultants to foster real long-term collaborations, and generate relevant industry content.

-## May 10, 2018 - The First Impact Sessions Unconference
+## Most recent event: The First Impact Sessions Unconference in Beijing

 Our first Impact Sessions Unconference kicked off on May 10, 2018!
 It featured 9 speakers from local and international organizations, and we were joined by more than 100 people!

 ### Top 10 pictures